Pauan/blender-bake-scene/README.md

 * `Hair Random` bakes a black-and-white texture where every particle hair strand is given a random grayscale color.

-* `Hair Root` bakes a black-and-white texture where black means the root of the hair, and white means the tip of the hair.
+* `Hair Root` bakes a black-and-white texture where black is the root of the hair, and white is the tip of the hair.

 [screenshot1]: https://github.com/Pauan/blender-bake-scene/raw/master/Screenshot%201.png